esarahchapman/draft_dighum/README.md

 By analyzing the frequency of adjectives with positive, neutral, or negative connotations, a data-based visualization of the emotive direction in which the tone trends will emerge.
 This will provide insight into Austen’s use of language, as the descriptive nature of adjectives and their place as language modifiers means their impact on the story creates a particular tone.
 Essentially, by clearly sorting and visualizing these adjectives, the project will be able to focus on literal language usage, specifically adjectives, to analyze whether or not the ‘happy-ever-after marriage’ within *Pride and Prejudice* has tonal precedent.

-### Leading Research Question:
-**To what extent are positive, neutral, or negative adjectives mentioned in Pride and Prejudice, and what does this signal about tone?**

 ### The structure of this GitHub repository is as follows:

 ### Files